 Compliance Status

 The CTC has assigned a compliance status for all, but 2, potential compliance issues identified in the draft compliance report (including the VMS Reporting issues deferred from COMM10).
 The 2 potential compliance issues remaining open pertain to CMM11-2015 (Boarding and Inspection) and CMM13-2021 (Exploratory Fisheries) and require further discussion.
 Notations whether any specific further action is required have been made as appliable.
-Below is a short overview of several compliance issues highlighted during this year’s compliance assessment.